valaisu/3D-chess/README.md

 ./compile.sh
 ```

-Finally navigate back to the project root folder, and run the program with
+Finally, navigate back to ./3D-chess , and run the program with
 ```
 ./Chess
 ```